 You cannot use the Enterprise Console to install the End User Monitoring (EUM) Server.
 Instead, you must use a package installer that supports interactive GUI or console modes, or a silent response file installation.

 Depending on the scale of your deployment, your requirements, and the products you are using, your own application environment is likely to consist of a subset of the components shown in the diagram.

-You can find the full On-Premises Deployment Architecture diagram on AppDynamics Application Performance Monitoring Platform, as well as a a more detailed On-Premeses and SaaS architecture diagram on PDFs.
+You can find the full On-Premises Deployment Architecture diagram on AppDynamics Application Performance Monitoring Platform, as well as a more detailed On-Premises and SaaS architecture diagram on PDFs.

 Enterprise Console Platforms

 The following table describes how the components work together in the above platforms.

 Platform 1 depicts a singleController with a local Events Service and EUM Server.
 The local Events Service contains an API Store.